 The signs were specially designed for this area by the Ministry of Transportation and Infrastructure.
 Given the heightened level of bear activity and the use of the corridor by a large number of visitors from outside the province and country who may not be aware of, or familiar with the potential threat of bears, we felt the signs were warranted for this specific location.
 By not stopping to view (or feed) wildlife, we can reduce human-bear conflicts and vehicle-bear accidents.

 What You Can Do

-How can you reduce the risk of having a run in with wildlife on the highway?
+How can you reduce the risk of having a run in with bears or other wildlife on the highway?

 - Note Wildlife Signs – If you notice fencing or overpasses, use your road sense.
 Slow down and pay attention to wildlife warning signs.